PingOne

 Service

-Resolves the attribute by using a Trust Framework authorization services endpoint to invoke the service at runtime.
-The service might rely on other attributes being supplied to invoke the service.
+Resolves the attribute by using a Trust Framework authorization service to invoke the service at runtime.
+The service might rely on other supplied attributes to invoke the service.

 System